The Dell SE2417HG is an all-around solid monitor for gaming, but for the same amount of money, you can find a better display.

 In the OSD menu, you will also find the following noteworthy settings: hue, saturation, color format (RGB and YPbPr), aspect ratio (16:9, 4:3, and 5:4), sharpness, and Response Time (normal and fast).

 Design & Connectivity

-The Dell SE2417HG has a tilt-only (-5°/21°) design and it’s not VESA mount compatible.
-Connectivity options include two HDMI 1.4 ports, a VGA port, and an audio line-out.
+The Dell SE2417HG has a tilt-only (-5°/21°) design, and it’s not VESA mount compatible.
+Connectivity options include two HDMI 1.4 ports, a VGA port, and audio line-out.

 Price & Similar Monitors

-While the Dell SE2417HG display delivers a solid performance and a decent image quality, there are many new monitors available which simply offer better value for the money.
+While the Dell SE2417HG display delivers reliable performance and decent image quality, there are many new monitors available that simply offer better value for the money.